readmeio/marketplace/README.md

 <details>
   <summary><b>Stay tuned!</b> We have big plans for the ReadMe Marketplace, so check back soon.</summary><br />

-- [ ] install Marketplace components directly from your ReadMe project
+- [x] install Marketplace components directly from your ReadMe project ([How to Add a Component to Your Documentation](https://readme.com/blog/component-marketplace))
 - [ ] expanded offering, including integrations for third party services and more

 </details>